Facelift in New York City

 However, any procedure targeting the face is by nature highly delicate and complex, as even the most subtle of alterations can have a significant impact on the total aesthetic.
 That is why it is so important to choose a facial plastic surgeon who specializes exclusively in this area.

 Our primary goal in facelift surgery is to achieve a youthful appearance that looks noticeable, natural, and refreshed versus the overly pulled windswept appearance of the “operated” facelift.
 This can be achieved through properly selected which procedure is best for your specific face.
-At Edward S. Kwak MD - ESKMD Facial Plastic Surgery, we perform arguably the best facelifts New York has to offer.
-As a double board-certified expert in both facial plastic surgery and head and neck surgery, Dr. Kwak possesses the highest levels of training, accreditation and experience in natural-looking facelift procedures.Get Started
+As a double board-certified specialist in both facial plastic surgery and head and neck surgery, Dr. Kwak possesses the highest levels of training, accreditation and experience.Get Started

 The ESK MD Facelift procedure